 How does Inbound Marketing help financial services marketing ?

-The industry is made up of quite different organisations – for example accountants, auditors, membership-based networks, client facing advisers, brokers and intermediaries.
+The industry is made up of quite different organisations – accountants, auditors, membership-based networks, client facing advisers, brokers, intermediaries and more.
 Each have their own marketing needs and ways of going to market.

 Whether you are a client-facing financial adviser marketing yourself in a defined geography, targeting particular types of consumer or business, or a network looking to recruit and retain members across the country, your marketing needs can be similar: